-ACE provides academic advising for all freshman students and any student still exploring majors or who has an undeclared/exploratory major.
-In addition, ACE offers free peer tutoring, supplemental instruction in specific courses, academic coaching sessions, and major-related information sessions for all students.
+FYA provides academic advising for all freshman students and any student still exploring majors or who has an undeclared/exploratory major.
+In addition, FYA offers free peer tutoring, supplemental instruction in specific courses, academic coaching sessions, and major-related information sessions for all students.

 The Early Academic Alert System (EAAS) is a program through which faculty can alert a student, the student’s academic advisor, and relevant support services on campus that the student is performing poorly in a particular course.
 This program is designed as a tool which enables Faculty and Advisors to partner together in identifying students who are struggling academically early in the semester.

 Tutoring is available in the Undergraduate Studies suite (2/1200), campus housing via the PATH program, and the Library.
 For a current schedule of subjects, locations, and availability, please visit the Tutoring Schedule.

 Supplemental Instruction (SI) is a peer-facilitated academic support program developed by Dr. Deanna Martin at the University of Missouri-Kansas City (UMKC).
 This program has been very effective in helping students; here at UNF in our pilot semester, students who attended at least 5 sessions saw a whole letter grade increase in the course.
 SI courses are courses identified as historically difficult courses here at UNF.
 SI leaders are students who have already taken the course here at UNF and have done well.
 These leaders offer sessions during the week to review material that was covered in lectures and readings.
 Attendance to sessions is completely voluntary and confidential - professors are not given specific student attendance information.